EliakimGamaHP/Single-SPA-SSR/README.md

 Also, this project can only work correctly when the yarn.lock file is respected when installing dependencies.
 To do this you can install yarn or use npm@>=7

 Another point to note is the version of Node you are using, as this project uses Webpack 4, so it will only be compatible with versions lower than Node 16.
-If you are using a higher version of Node, you can install NVM ( https://github.com/coreybutler/nvm-windows/releases) to downgrade and control the versions to be used, here (https://www.treinaweb.com.br/blog/instalando-e-gerenciando- various-versions-of-node-js-with-nvm) is a tutorial showing how to do this.
+If you are using a higher version of Node, you can install NVM ( https://github.com/coreybutler/nvm-windows/releases) to downgrade and control the versions to be used, here (https://www.treinaweb.com.br/blog/instalando-e-gerenciando-varias-versoes-do-node-js-com-nvm) is a tutorial showing how to do this.

 1) Install yarn on all the Microfrontends you want to run (yarn install)
 2) Run the desired MFEs with the command (yarn start)